Christopher Middleton (navigator): Northwest Passage

 He spent the winter at Fort Churchill, and then proceeded north into Roes Welcome Sound and discovered Wager Inlet, where he was iced in for three weeks.
 At the head of the sound he found himself blocked by ice, and named the place Repulse Bay.

 Middleton returned to England in 1742, where he was presented with the Royal Society's Copley Medal, to whom he presented a paper entitled "The effects of cold; together with observations of the longitude, latitude, and declination of the magnetic needle, at Prince of Wales's fort, upon Churchill-River in Hudson's Bay, North America".

-Middleton was given command of HMS Shark, in May 1745, and commanded her until 1748, when peace was negotiated with Spain.
+Middleton was given command of in May 1745, and commanded her until 1748, when peace was negotiated with Spain.
 Royal Navy officers were entitled to half-pay when not employed, and Middleton spent the rest of his life on half-pay.
 He went back to the Hudson's Bay Company and requested a command, without success.